OpenEnergyDashboard/DesignDocs/Front-End Documentation Instruction.md

 What we did:

-- Went through OED design documents specifically
+- Went through OED design documents
-  - Wef
 - Drew up a design of what the page should look like, these are very rough, and I will explain them in detail for what they are supposed to be.
 - Figure A.
 - ![][image1]